 Advanced Hunter Education

-Both experienced and first-time turkey hunters stand to benefit from attending one of these clinics.
-They will provide hunting information, which includes safe hunting practices, specialized equipment, calls and decoys, site setup, and other strategies for harvesting turkeys.
+Both experienced and first-time turkey hunters stand to benefit from attending this seminar.
+They provide hunting information, which includes safe hunting practices, specialized equipment, calls and decoys, site setup, and other strategies for harvesting turkeys.
 Participants will have an opportunity to pattern their shotguns for turkey hunting following classroom instruction.
 2023 dates have posted!
 Register HERE!

 Waterfowl Hunting Seminar:

-One seminar to be held in September.
-Sponsored by the Connecticut Waterfowl Association (CWA), this seminar will provide participants with all of the basic information needed to get started or become a more successful waterfowl hunter!
+Sponsored by the Connecticut Waterfowl Association (CWA), this seminar provides participants with all of the basic information needed to get started or become a more successful waterfowl hunter!
 Expert instructors will provide interactive presentations on various aspects of duck and goose hunting, including decoy spreads, biology, shooting, calling, and hunting techniques.

 Small Game Hunting Clinic:

-Clinics to be held on two dates in September.
-Small game hunting is one of the most overlooked types of hunting.
-This clinic is designed to give hunters the tools and knowledge to hunt small game in Connecticut.
+Small game hunting is an often overlooked type of hunting.
+This seminar is designed to give hunters the tools and knowledge to hunt small game in Connecticut.
 Habitat, techniques, tactics, and game care will be covered.
-Participants will have the opportunity to skin a squirrel and receive some great recipes for preparation.
+Participants will receive some great recipes for preparation.

 Hunter Marksmanship Clinic: